Privacy Policy

 • withdrawal does not affect processing already carried out lawfully before withdrawal; and

-• if you revoke your wearable authorization or withdraw from the pilot, we stop collecting new data and delete retained personal data unless we are legally required to keep it.
+• if you revoke your wearable authorization or withdraw from the pilot, we stop collecting new data and delete or de-identify retained personal data unless we are legally required to keep it or a limited retention exception applies.

 9. Recipients of Data